Munich: Amerikanerblock

 Neuhausen Housing Estate

-The Neuhausen housing estate was built between 1928 and 1930 on behalf of the specially founded Gemeinnützige Wohnungsfürsorge AG (GEWOFAG) (a non-profit housing association) under the overall planning of Hans Döllgast.
+The Neuhausen housing estate was built between 1928 and 1930 by the Gemeinnützige Wohnungsfürsorge AG (GEWOFAG), a non-profit housing association, under the overall planning of Hans Döllgast.

 Housing Estate

-It consists of strictly arranged north-south rows of apartments.
-The housing estate is enclosed by a perimeter structure on the long sides as well as closed building blocks on the east side of Steubenplatz (Amerikanerblock) and on the triangular remaining area north of Arnulfstraße.
-The artists’ courtyard (with studios designed by Uli Seeck) is also located there.
+The housing estate consists of strictly arranged north-south rows of apartments.
+The housing estate is enclosed by a perimeter structure on its long sides, as well as by closed building blocks on the east side of Steubenplatz (the “Amerikanerblock”) and on the triangular area remaining north of Arnulfstraße.
+The artists’ courtyard, with studios designed by Uli Seeck, is also located there.

-Inside the settlement, single-story buildings seal off the spaces between the rows of apartments from the thoroughfares.
+Inside the settlement, single-story buildings separate the apartment rows from the thoroughfares.

-The nearly two thousand apartments of the Neuhausen settlement, designed primarily for the middle class, had an average living space of 71.4 square meters.
+The nearly two thousand apartments in the Neuhausen settlement were designed primarily for the middle class and had an average living space of 71.4 square meters.
 More than thirty stores and four restaurants guaranteed local supply.

 Architects

-A number of other architects were entrusted with the planning of the individual residential rows, including Johannes Ludwig, Sep Ruf, Franz Ruf, Gustav Gsaenger, Martin Mendler, Otto Pixis, Wolfgang Vogl, Peter Danzer, Hans Haedenkamp and Uli Seeck.
+Several other architects were responsible for planning the individual residential rows, including Johannes Ludwig, Sep Ruf, Franz Ruf, Gustav Gsaenger, Martin Mendler, Otto Pixis, Wolfgang Vogl, Peter Danzer, Hans Haedenkamp, and Uli Seeck.

-Numerous artists and craftsmen received commissions during the construction of GEWOFAG’s housing estates (Neuramersdorf estate, Walchenseeplatz estate, Neuhausen estate, Neuharlaching estate, Friedenheim estate), as Karl Preis, Chairman of the Supervisory Board of Gemeinnützige Wohnungsfürsorge, promoted art as an elementary component of architecture of the housing estates.
+Many artists and craftsmen received commissions for work on GEWOFAG’s housing estates, including the Neuramersdorf, Walchenseeplatz, Neuhausen, Neuharlaching, and Friedenheim estates.
+Karl Preis, Chairman of the Supervisory Board of Gemeinnützige Wohnungsfürsorge, promoted art as an essential part of the housing estates’ architecture.

 Artwork

-Fountains, sculptures and sculptures by Emil Manz, Hans Stangl, J. Schwarzkopf, Ferdinand Liebermann and Ludwig Müller-Hipper adorn the spacious, green courtyards.
-Frescoes, sculptures and reliefs by Sepp Frank, Oskar Zeh, Erwin Kurz and Erich von Kreibig were installed on the walls and entrances of the houses, courtyard gates and window grilles were given an individual design.
+The spacious, green courtyards are adorned with fountains and sculptures by Emil Manz, Hans Stangl, J. Schwarzkopf, Ferdinand Liebermann, and Ludwig Müller-Hipper.
+Sepp Frank, Oskar Zeh, Erwin Kurz, and Erich von Kreibig installed frescoes, sculptures, and reliefs on the walls and entrances of the houses.
+Courtyard gates and window grilles were given an individual design.

 Leave a Reply